 - What is your debt repayment history?

 Most of all, lenders want to get paid.
-Which is why a debt repayment history is of particular importance for the lenders.
-Moreover, payment history constitutes 35% of the FICO score of potential borrower’s, No lender want to loan money to someone with unsatisfactory commitment to repaying debts.
+This is why a debt repayment history is of particular importance for the lenders.
+Moreover, payment history constitutes 35% of the FICO score of potential borrower’s, No lender want to loan money to someone with an unsatisfactory commitment to repaying debts.

-However, it doesn’t mean you need a solid credit rating to secure a business loans.
-In fact, most small businesses who secure funding through Merchant Advisors has an average credit score of 600 to 660.
-Nonetheless, the higher your credit score is, the more business financing options you’ll be able to qualify for at lower interest rates and desirable terms.
+However, it doesn’t mean you need a solid credit rating to secure a business loan.
+In fact, most small businesses that secure funding through Merchant Advisors have an average credit score of 600 to 660.
+Nonetheless, the higher your credit score is, the more business financing options you’ll be able to qualify for lower interest rates and desirable terms.